What Is an Agile Manifesto?

 Unfortunately, businesses don’t want surprises.

-Even more, they don’t want to pay for something that isn’t relevant.
+They don’t want to pay for something that isn’t relevant.

 Embrace the change, so says the manifesto.